YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 ```
 make && ./peano.opt
 ```
-The output of the test file is stored in [answers.txt](answers.txt) using the shell command `./peano.opt > answers.txt`.
+A copy of the result of the test is [answers.txt](answers.txt) that is obtained using the shell command `./peano.opt > answers.txt`.

 ## (T.1) Advanced Injection Functions